 Forks Over Knives ($5)

 Are you vegan or aspiring to convert to a plant-based diet?
 This recipe app, from the makers of the film Forks Over Knives, can help you get started.
 With this app, you can discover 400 meals from more than 50 celebrated chefs, with new recipes added each week.
 Recipes featured can help stave off and sometimes reverse chronic illnesses like heart disease and type 2 diabetes.
 Step-by-step instructions make food prep simple, while a gallery of gorgeous photos whets your appetite.
-Each step shows you the ingredients you need with a tap, while a shopping list lets you track the grocery items you need.
+Each step shows you the ingredients you need, while a shopping list lets you track the grocery items required.
 Check out the feature film as well if you’re into food and cooking shows.

 BBC Good Food (free)

 The BBC doesn’t just make great British TV, it also offers a huge database of more than 10,000 recipes accessed most easily through the BBC Good Food app.
 The app brings together both user-submitted recipes and tested recipes from the BBC Good Food team and celebrity chefs.
 You can create an account and save your favorite recipes into custom collections, as well as rate and save recipes for later.
 Step-by-step guides make sure you know exactly what you’re doing, and it’s easy to share your favorite recipes with family and friends.